jingmainacc/Voice-Assistant-MyAlexa-/README.md

 - Facebook's ASR for speech recognition
 - Phi-3 LLM for natural language processing
-- Facebook's TTS or speech synthesis
+- Facebook's TTS for speech synthesis
 - Gradio for application development

 <h2>Environments Used </h2>